johnfking/ELBA/docs/eqemu_integration.md

 ## Command transport

-* `Elba` builds commands with `/say ^<command>` and passes them to MacroQuest through `mq.cmdf`, so every helper ultimately feeds into the same chat-based entry point that the server expects.
+* `LuaBots` builds commands with `/say ^<command>` and passes them to MacroQuest through `mq.cmdf`, so every helper ultimately feeds into the same chat-based entry point that the server expects.
 * The helper functions forward up to two positional arguments, followed by an optional actionable selector (for example `ownergroup` or `byclass`).

 This mirrors what the server side is prepared to parse: each handler receives a `Seperator` (tokenised chat command) and chooses how to interpret `arg[1]`, `arg[2]`, and the actionable tokens.